IoanaLivia/IntroductionToRobotics/README.md

   * *Settings* :
     + Enter name: The name should be shown in highscore.
 (Can also be displayed somewhere else too.)

     + Starting  level:  Set  the  starting  level  value.
-The  idea  is  tobe able to start from a higher level as well.
+The  idea  is  to be able to start from a higher level as well.
 Can be replaced with difficulty.

     + LCD contrast control (optional, it replaces the potentiome-ter).
 Save it to eeprom.